Samuel789/MediPi/README.md

 ![Element image](https://raw.githubusercontent.com/Samuel789/MediPi/master/systemStructure.jpg)

-The system uses the same security protocols as the original MediPi project, including two-layer encryption with both patient- and device-specific certificates.
+The system uses the same security protocols as the existing MediPi functions, including two-layer encryption with both patient- and device-specific certificates.
+More information is available on the [MediPi project home page](http://rprobinson.github.io/MediPi/).

 ## About this Project